 Prime Day Prep 2021: Inventory Planning

 With Amazon Prime Day 2021 just around the corner, it’s never too early to think about inventory planning.
-This year’s Prime Day is slated for sometime in either mid-June or July, though the exact date has yet to be released.
+This year’s Prime Day is slated for June 21 – 22.
 Since 2020 was an anomaly and has thrown a wrench in traditional forecasting models and inventory planning, we’ve teamed up with Jill Liliedahl from Inventory Planner for expert advice on how to best prepare your brand for this year’s Prime Day.

 We’ve asked Jill the most pressing questions to give your brand a leg up on the competition.
 In this post, we’ll cover:

 - Inventory Planning Success — 3 Factors